How Often Should You Upgrade Your iPhone

 2. You Can’t Install the Latest iOS

 Each year, Apple drops support for older iPhones.
-If your current device can’t run the latest iOS, you’re missing out on new features, performance improvements, and most importantly security updates.
+If your current device can’t run the latest iOS, you’re missing out on new features, performance improvements, and most importantly, security updates.
+This is the most important point for upgrading your iPhone.

 3. Performance Has Slowed Down Noticeably